MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcsassociatecolorprofilewithdevice.md

 The device name for a monitor can be obtained from [DISPLAY_DEVICE.DeviceID](https://docs.microsoft.com/windows/win32/api/wingdi/ns-wingdi-display_devicea).

-#### - profileManagementScope [in]

-A [WCS_PROFILE_MANAGEMENT_SCOPE](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/icm/ne-icm-wcs_profile_management_scope) value that specifies the scope of this profile management operation.

 ## -remarks

-The <code>WCSAssociateColorProfileWithDevice</code> function will fail if the profile has not been installed on the computer using the <b>InstallColorProfile</b> function (described in the Windows SDK documentation).
+The WCSAssociateColorProfileWithDevice function will fail if the profile has not been installed on the computer using the **InstallColorProfile** function (described in the Windows SDK documentation).

-If the <i>profileManagementScope</i> parameter is WCS_PROFILE_MANAGEMENT_SCOPE_SYSTEM_WIDE, the profile association is system-wide and applies to all users.
-If <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER, the association is only for the current user.
+If the *profileManagementScope* parameter is WCS_PROFILE_MANAGEMENT_SCOPE_SYSTEM_WIDE, the profile association is system-wide and applies to all users.
+If *profileManagementScope* is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER, the association is only for the current user.

-This function is executable in Least-Privileged User Account (LUA) context if <i>profileManagementScope</i> is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER.
+This function is executable in Least-Privileged User Account (LUA) context if *profileManagementScope* is WCS_PROFILE_MANAGEMENT_SCOPE_CURRENT_USER.
 Otherwise, administrative privileges are required..

 ## -see-also